ArduPilot/ardupilot_wiki/common/source/docs/common-px4flow-overview.rst

 #.
 Download and unzip the `PX4Flow-KLT firmware <http://download.ardupilot.org/downloads/wiki/advanced_user_tools/px4flow-klt-06Dec2014.zip>`__
    (`source code here <https://github.com/priseborough/px4flow/tree/klt_flow>`__)
 #.
 Unplug the sensor, click on the "Firmware" tab and replug the sensor.
 #.
 On the right hand side, click on the firmware version dropdown, and select "Custom firmware file".
 Click "OK".
 Then select the firmware downloaded above.
 QGroundControl should now flash a firmware compatible with ArduPilot.
 QGroundControl will now think that the sensor is a Pixhawk.
 Dont worry.
-Unplug it, and connect it to your flight controller.
+Unplug it, and connect it to your autopilot.

 Connect to the Pixhawk
 ======================